X

 Thunder Dan's analysis of five fantasy football running backs who could be league winners in 2025.
 His top league winners include James Conner, Jaydon Blue, and more.

 The early rounds of fantasy football drafts can often be quite predictable, with players being taken right around their ADP as managers look to secure safe production from top fantasy producers in previous seasons.
-The saying goes that you don't usually win your league in the first three rounds, but you can certainly lose it by taking a player that is too risky and having that player underperform.
+The saying goes that you don't usually win your league in the first three rounds, but you can certainly lose it by taking a player who is too risky and having that player underperform.

 The middle rounds of fantasy drafts are where you can start to hunt for value at ADP and take some chances.
 It's a good part of the draft to mix in some more upside picks along with some safer ones, too.

 In this article, I'll break down my five favorite running backs to target in the middle rounds.
-It's a good mix of veterans and younger players that blend both safety and risk, and the ADPs are spread out quite a bit, as nothing bothers me more than when someone recommends a bunch of players with very similar draft positions - that's simply not all that helpful, as you can usually only ever draft one player from a tight range of ADPs.
+It's a good mix of veterans and younger players who blend both safety and risk, and the ADPs are spread out quite a bit, as nothing bothers me more than when someone recommends a bunch of players with very similar draft positions -- that's simply not all that helpful, as you can usually only ever draft one player from a tight range of ADPs.

 Be sure to check all of our fantasy football rankings for 2025: